unveiler-io/developer-website/blog/2021-02-01-Dogfooding-at-ClaimR.md

 ## Stop Testing, Start Building Value

-By building, productizing and maintaining an app based on ClaimR's offering, we become our own customers.
+By building, productizing and maintaining an app based on Unveiler's offering, we become our own customers.
 Ofcourse we already built plenty of small-scale example apps which demonstrated our technology in isolation.
 But building a product is so much more than getting a developer build running on your phone.
 You need to take care of distribution, marketing, long term support, maintenance, integration with your existing brand, and comply to privacy guidelines, just to name a few.